💱 Currency Converter

 What is an Exchange Rate?

-An exchange rate is the price of one country's currency in terms of another.
-Rates fluctuate constantly based on trade flows, interest rates, inflation, and global economic conditions.
+An exchange rate is the price of one currency in terms of another.
+Rates fluctuate constantly driven by trade flows, central bank policy, inflation, and global economic conditions.

 💡

-Banks and money changers buy at the "bid" rate (lower) and sell at the "ask" rate (higher).
-The difference is the spread — their profit.
-Online transfers often offer rates closer to the mid-market rate.
+Banks and money changers buy at the "bid" rate and sell at the "ask" rate — their profit is the spread.
+The mid-market rate is the midpoint, typically 1–5% better than what banks quote retail customers.

 🌍